 - It is attractive in nature but with a repulsive core.
 That is the reason that the nucleus is held together without collapsing in itself.

-- The range of nuclear force is very short.
-At 1 Fermi, the distance between particles in a nucleus is extremely small.
+- The range of a nuclear force is very short.
+At 1 Fermi, the distance between particles in a nucleus is tiny.
 At this range, the nuclear force is much stronger than the repulsive Coulomb’s force that pushes the particles away.
 However, if the distance is anything more than 2.5 Fermi, nuclear force is practically non-existent.

-- Nuclear force is identical for all nucleons.
+- The nuclear force is identical for all nucleons.
 It does not matter if it is a neutron or proton, once the Coulomb resistance is taken into consideration, nuclear force affects everything in the same way.